skyfox69/jsapi/README.md

 ## API Controllers

-_Jsapi_ provides the following instance methods to deal with API operations:
+The following methods are provided to deal with API operations:

 - [api_params](#the-api_params-method)
 - [api_response](#the-api_response-method)